Let's start by deploying Hasura.

 Click on the following button to create a new project on Hasura Cloud:

-Note: It is free to signup and no credit-card is required.
+Note: It is free to signup and no credit card is required.

-Try a free database with Heroku button.
-After logging in to Heroku, Hasura Cloud will perform the following for you:
+Create Database, Hasura Cloud will perform the following for you:

 - Create an app on Heroku